 \paragraph{Results}

 Scaling the model size from 220M (Base) to 770M (Large) parameters gives more accurate models for VCR and VQA-X, but further scaling to 3B parameters degrades performance.
 This is in contrast to self-rationalization of text-only inputs where performance monotonically increases with the T5's model size \cite{marasovic2022feb}.
 E-SNLI-VE is an exception with no clear pattern between the model size and accuracy.
 Moreover, explanation plausibility decreases with the model size (Base > Large > 3B) for E-SNLI-VE and VQA-X. This is also in contrast to observations in text-only self-rationalization.
 The exact opposite is true for the plausibility of generated VCR explanations which increases with the model size (3B > Large > Base).
-Notably, in Table \ref{tab:open_research_questions}, we report that the larger model and data size are correlated with capturing more world and commonsense knowledge, and generating VCR explanations requires more inferring about information that is unstated in the input relative to generating E-SNLI-VE or VQA-X explanations.
+Notably, in Table \ref{tab:benefits_downsides}, we report that the larger model and data size are correlated with capturing more world and commonsense knowledge, and generating VCR explanations requires more inferring about information that is unstated in the input relative to generating E-SNLI-VE or VQA-X explanations.
 This might explain the difference between why scaling is beneficial for VCR and not for other datasets.

-Unlike accuracy and plausibility for which model scaling is helpful at least to some extent, BERTscore values decrease monotonically with scaling the model size.
-While we have reservations about this evaluation metric to begin with given its weak correlation with human judgements of explanation plausibility, BERTscore values are increasing monotonically for self-rationalization with textual inputs as expected \cite{marasovic2022feb}.
+Unlike accuracy and plausibility for which model scaling is helpful at least to some extent, BERTscore values decrease monotonically when scaling the model size.
+Despite reservations about this evaluation metric given its weak correlation with human judgements of explanation plausibility, BERTscore values are increasing monotonically for self-rationalization with textual inputs as expected \cite{marasovic2022feb}.
 Thus, we see this result as another evidence of the difficulty of visually adapting larger models rather than the limitations of BERTscore as an evaluation metric.

 A better understanding of what is the bottleneck for visually adapting larger PLMs is needed.
 We might need other ways to visually adapt besides the simple input changes that have been done so far.